laliberte/cdb_query/docs/recipe01.rst

 therefore not hinder the transfer of one another.

 .. hint::
-    The command ``cdb_query_CMIP5 discover`` does not guarantee that the simulations found satisfy ALL the requested criteria.
+    The command ``cdb_query_CMIP5 ask`` does not guarantee that the simulations found satisfy ALL the requested criteria.

 Finding the optimal set of simulations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^